colliery-io/crt/.metis/vision.md

 initiative_id: NULL
 ---

-# CRT - CRT Rust Terminal
+# CRT - CRT’s a Ridiculous Terminal

 *A GPU-accelerated terminal emulator with CSS theming and rich visual effects.*